AviatrixSystems/Docs/HowTos/config_CheckPointAzure.rst

 |basic_allowall_policy|

-Click on the button "Install Policy" and then "Install" to commit the settings.
+Click on the button "Install Policy" in Smart Console on top left corner, and then "Install" to commit the settings.

 |install_allowall_policy|